-Impairment assessment of plant under construction
+Impairment assessment of property, plant and equipment

-As described in Note 3 to the consolidated financial statements, plant under construction are subject to impairment testing whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
-As a result of delays in the completion of the construction and, therefore, in the commencement of operations, the Company concluded that impairment testing was required for the plant under construction .
+As described in Note 3 to the consolidated financial statements, property, plant and equipment are subject to impairment testing whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
+The Company concluded that impairment testing was required for the property, plant and equipment.
 The impairment test conducted by management did not result in the recognition of an impairment.
-We identified the Company's Impairment assessment of plant under construction as a key audit matter.
+We identified the Company's Impairment assessment of property, plant and equipment as a key audit matter.